jitani04/AI_Assistant/README.md

 # **AI Assistant Backend** 🧠🎙️

-An AI-powered backend for a **real-time voice assistant** that transcribes speech to text and responds with AI-generated messages.
+An AI-powered full stack application for a **real-time voice assistant** that transcribes speech to text and responds with AI-generated messages.
 This project supports **user authentication** and **chat history storage**.
 Tech stack includes Next.js, TypeScript, .NET, HTML, and CSS.

+# Note: In Progress

 ## **Features**
 - **User Authentication**: Secure login and registration using JWT.